Arihant Plus App

 ---|---|

-Customer Application form | Foreign body corporate demat account opening form PDF |
+Customer Application form | Foreign corporate demat account opening form.
+Click here to download the PDF. |

-Company PAN | A PAN copy of the company with the seal and signature of the authorised signatory. |
+Company PAN | A copy of the company’s PAN, sealed and signed by the authorized signatory |

-Authorised signatories & directors PAN | Self-attested individual PAN copies of all the authorised signatories & directors (Minimun 2 whole time directors PAN will be required) |
+Authorised signatories & directors PAN | Self-attested individual PAN copies of all the authorised signatories & directors (minimum 2 whole-time directors PAN will be required). |

 Company Address proof | Address proof in the company's name with the seal and signature of the authorised signatory.
-The proof can be any of the following: certificate of incorporation, the latest month's transaction copy of bank statement, utility bill, cancelled cheque. |
+The proof can be any of the following:

-Authorised signatories & directors Address Proof -Passport | Self-attested individual address proof (Passport ) of all the authorised signatories & directors. |
+Authorised signatories & directors Address Proof -Passport | Self-attested individual address proof (Passport) of all the authorised signatories & directors. |

-Company Bank account proof | A bank account proof of the company for linking with Arihant Capital .
+Company Bank account proof | A bank account proof of the company for linking with Arihant Capital.
 The proof can be any one of the following:

 |